bogdanbacila/apl-motion-control-framework/README.md

 - [ ] define structure of the repo
 - [ ] create requirements, roadmap and product description (mission statement)

+Vision:
+---

+- Create an inexpensive motion system to be used for audio research.
+- Open source and open hardware?
+- 3D printed connectors.
+- Use parts which are already in every lab (e.g. stereo bars)
+- Required to rotate various microphones on multiple axes.
+- **Silent operation:** Critical.
+- **Modular:** Ability to use different parts in order to create a simpler or a more complex design.
+- **Easy to use:**
+  - Plug-and-play operation.
+  - Simple manual rotation.
+(Either phone or a different way)
+  - API to allow integration with other different programming environments.

 TMP - Old instructions - to transfer to readme
 ---
 - Screenshots of the connection and control process are available in the “Screenshots folder”